peeomid/todos.md/local_doc/tui_specs.md

   * `l` / `→` expands the selected header/task; if already expanded, it goes to the first child (when applicable).
   * The task list shows a leftmost row-number column (1-based), and `:` opens a go-to-line prompt to jump to a specific row.
   * Projects that are in-scope for the current view (e.g. `project:` filters) may still be shown even if they have 0 matching tasks.
+* Sorting must not break hierarchy:
+  * A subtask is always rendered under its parent (never “floats” above it due to sort).
+  * Sort keys are applied in a tree-preserving way (effectively ordering subtrees while keeping parent→children adjacency).

 ### 3.2.
 Custom views (config)